INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 ValueReference 13 - Routing Key for data sent by the rabbitmq fmu
     Defines the Routing Key for the data sent by the rabbitmq fmu

+ValueReference 14 - Optional output reserved for the sequential number
+    The sequential number is treated as any other output that needs to be part of the message.
+Useful for debugging

+ValueReference 15 - Optional input reserved for enable send input
+    Allows the fmu to enable/disable sending a message based on the output of another control fmu

+ValueReference 16 - Optional parameter (default false) for SSL configuration
+    Allows to enable an ssl connection to the rabbitMQ server

+ValueReference 17 - Optional parameter (default at 100) for limiting the incoming queue
+    Allows the specification of an upper bound for the number of messages present in the incoming queue

+If the RMQFMU is configured to build with the threaded option on (the default behaviour, and what you get with the release package), then for each type of data, two connections are created, one for publishing to the server, and one for consuming from the server.
+This is to ensure that there is no bottleneck at the socket level.

-In total the fmu creates two connections with which the rabbitmq communicates with an external entity, for the content data and system health data respecitvely.
+Otherwise fmu creates two connections with which the rabbitmq communicates with an external entity, for the content data and system health data respecitvely.
 Note that the variables with value reference=4 and 13 mean that the same routing keys are created for both connecetions.

 The connection for content data is configured through: `config.exchangename`, `config.exchangetype`, `config.routingkey`, `config.routingkey.from_cosim`.
 The connection for health data is configured through: `config.healthdata.exchangename`, `config.healthdata.exchangetype`, `config.routingkey`, `config.routingkey.from_cosim`.